bandprotocol/go-owasm/README.md

 ### Compile shared and static libraries

-Currently, you can build libraries on Linux and OS X with x86_64 architecture only.
-However, if you are working on a platform that is not currently supported, you can push code into GitHub.
-Then, GitHub Action will help to test, compile the library, and push it to your branch.
+Currently, libraries can be built on Linux and OS X with x86_64 architecture only.
+However, if you're operating on an unsupported platform, you can push the code to GitHub.
+Subsequently, GitHub Actions will facilitate testing, compiling the library, and pushing it to your branch.

-You can use the below commands to generate libraries for Linux (x86_64) and OS X (x86_64 and aarch64).
+You can use the commands below to generate libraries for Linux (x86_64) and OS X (x86_64 and aarch64).

 ```sh
 # Run test